Kaarnis/FitnessTrackerAPI/README.md

 - **Spring Security**: Offers authentication and authorization capabilities to secure your application.
 - **SQL**: Utilized for database management.

+- ## Frontend

+The frontend part of the Fitness Tracker application can be found [here](https://github.com/Kaarnis/FitnessTrackerFrontEnd).
+Please make sure to check it out for the complete experience.

 ## Getting Started

 To get started with FitnesstrackerAPI, follow these steps: